2 Corinthians 5:1–10

 Coffin is ‘interested in the darkness of the room dissolving boundaries of the inhabitant’s body and creating another kind of chamber where they were immersed in a different perception of time and space’ (Coffin 2023a).

-Theologian John Hull, who experienced loss of sight from a young age, describes how the darkness in scripture is redeemed and made holy (Hull 2001: 3).
+Theologian John Hull, who experienced loss of sight from a young age, describes how the darkness in Scripture is redeemed and made holy (Hull 2001: 3).
 The disorientating experience of darkness is foundational to Coffin’s Antechamber, and its sister work Silence Chamber.
 As we live by faith not by sight, we sense our way through the world, feeling in the dark.
 Faith implies trust, as we look to promises which have not yet been fully revealed, and hope for a reality which we cannot see.

 References